About This Chapter

 In this lesson, you'll learn what laxatives are and will explore the different types of laxatives.
 You'll also discover the potential side effects of this family of medication, then you can test your knowledge with a short quiz.

 35. What Are Nitrates? - Definition, Foods & Side Effects

 Nitrates are inorganic compounds that can be found in nature and in several foods we eat.
 In this lesson, we'll learn more about what nitrates are, what foods contain them and what side effects might occur if we consume too many of them.

 36. What Are Phytochemicals? - Definition, Foods, Benefits & Examples

 We have been told for years to eat our fruits and vegetables.
 One reason is that phytochemicals in fruits and vegetables positively impact health.
-The following overview will cover the benefits of phytochemicals and some examples of foods containing phytochemicals, followed by a brief quiz.
+This lesson covers the benefits of phytochemicals and some examples of foods containing phytochemicals.